yumpkin/News2Headlines/README.md

 - ***`scripts`*** folder that contains utility scripts that are more convenient to be used in a command-line interface (CLI).
   - `bow_uci.py` a script that can be used to build the bag of words for `bigARTM`.
-  - `evalute_summary.py` is used to evaluate summaries, it has functions that take a `csv` file as for all `summary-article` pairs, and then print the average scores of `ROUGE` and `BLEU` or just `summary-sentence` and `source-sentence` as an argument, and then returns its corresponding scores.
+  - `evalute.py` is used to evaluate summaries, it has functions that take a `csv` file as for all `summary-article` pairs, and then print the average scores of `ROUGE` and `BLEU` or just `summary-sentence` and `source-sentence` as an argument, and then returns its corresponding scores.
+  - `plot_eval.py` is for plotting the results of evaluation into pretty tables.
   - `kmeans.py` is used for clustering a set of articles.
   - `parse_rbc.py` a script that runs to parse RBC website and append articles to dataset. or create a one if does not exist.